canhtuongvinh/cms-system/ProblemBackground/BusinessProblem.md

 The regulatory bar for complaint handling has risen.

-- FCA DISP rules require firms to maintain effective and transparent procedures, handle complaints promptly and fairly, and investigate competently and impartially.
+- FCA require firms to maintain effective and transparent procedures, handle complaints promptly and fairly, and investigate competently and impartially.
 - The Consumer Duty, in force since July 2023, sets higher and clearer standards of consumer protection and requires firms to prioritise customer needs and deliver good outcomes.
 - The FCA continues to highlight weak complaint handling and poor root cause analysis across sectors, linking these issues directly to Consumer Duty outcomes.